-(from G4AlphaEvaporationProbability, G4He3EvaporationProbability, G4TritonEvaporationProbability, G4ProtonEvaporationProbability and G4NeutronEvaporationProbability, G4ProtonEvaporationProbability, G4ProtonEvaporationProbability
+(from G4AlphaEvaporationProbability, G4He3EvaporationProbability, G4TritonEvaporationProbability, G4ProtonEvaporationProbability and G4NeutronEvaporationProbability and G4NeutronEvaporationProbability

-32.7 Definition of the functions P and F used in the abrasion model
+Definition of the functions P and F used 33.7in the abrasion model

 In the first instance, the form of the functions P and F used in the abrasion model are dependent upon the relative radii of the projectile and target and the distance of closest approach of the nuclear centres.
 Four radius conditions are treated.